 The Autism hub is about putting Havering residents with Autism in control of the delivery and accessibility of local services and opportunities.
-The hub will focus on better health outcomes by supporting adults with Autism to focus on resilience, support netowrks and coping strategies.
+The hub will focus on better health outcomes by supporting adults with Autism to focus on resilience, support networks and coping strategies.

-Access to Information technology and Internet
+Access to Information Technology and Internet

 Provision of Quiet Space